iamkirankumaryadav/Library/Statistics/Statistics.md

 - Measures how much two variables vary with each other.

 ### Confidence Interval ( alpha )
-- Gives a **Range** of Values which is likely to contain Population Parameter. ( Prediction will be True )
+- Gives a **Range** of Values which is likely to contain Population Parameter ( Prediction will be True )
 - **Range** of values that you expect your **Estimate** to fall between a certain % of the Time.
 - e.g Confidence Interval of 95% : You are Confident that 95 out of 100 Times the Estimation will Falls between **Confidence Interval** Range.